Minoro/transfer-learning-landsat8-sentinel2/README.md

 # Generating active fire masks for Sentinel-2

-The fine-tuned models can generate be used to segmentate Sentinel-2 images and generate the active fire masks.
+The fine-tuned models can be used to segmentate Sentinel-2 images and generate the active fire masks.
 Besides the trained networks you can also generate the active fire masks using the tresholding algorithms available in this repository.
 We provide three methods that can be used in Sentinel-2 images, namely [Kato-Nakamura](), [Liu et al.]() and [Murphy et al.]().
-Note that, the Murphy et al. method was originally developed for Landsat-8, but use bands with similarities with Sentinel-2.
 All methods rely on bands SWIR-2 (band-12), SWIR-1 (bands-11) and NIR (band-8A) from Sentinel-2.

 If you want to generate active fire masks for Landsat-8, you can check the repository built by [Pereira et al.](https://github.com/pereira-gha/activefire/).

 ## Generating active fire masks with deep learning